-South Carolina 21 Hour Property & Casualty Review
+South Carolina 21 Hour Property and Casualty Review

 SC Department of Insurance ID: 6000099830

 South Carolina 8 Hour Initial LTC Continuing Education Course

 This 8 hour class is approved by the State of South Carolina.
 It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for those licensed in accident and health or life.

 SC Department of Insurance ID: 136738